caztial/spring-mvc-tutorial-resources/README.md

 *Love to share my project source*

-- I'm useing Maven insted of Ant build.
+- I'm using Maven insted of Ant build.
 - I have ommited the junit testing (fornow).
-- I'm using tomcat7 maven plugin
+- I have used tomcat7 maven plugin (sticking to maven)

 to start the server use